Updated January 19, 2022.

 By now, it is well known that wearing masks can help prevent the spread of COVID-19.
 But while it may seem like you can find masks at any store these days, not all masks offer the same protection.
 If changing public health guidance has left you confused about which type of mask is right for you, you’re not alone.
 Here’s what you need to know about face masks and COVID-19:

 Mask guidance varies depending on your vaccination status, local regulations, and local case rates.
 If you have been fully vaccinated against the COVID-19 virus, the CDC previously stated that you no longer need to wear a mask or socially distance in most indoor and outdoor settings.
-However, with the increased transmissibility and higher community spread associated with the delta variant, the CDC now recommends people should wear a mask in public indoor settings in areas of substantial or high transmission.
+However, with the increased transmissibility and higher community spread associated with the omicron variant, the CDC now recommends people should wear a mask in public indoor settings in areas of substantial or high transmission.
 If you are immunocompromised, are at increased risk for severe disease from COVID-19, or live with someone who is immunocompromised, at increased risk of severe disease or not fully vaccinated, you may choose to wear a mask regardless of local transmission levels.
-If you are vaccinated and have been exposed to someone with suspected or confirmed COVID-19, you should get tested 3-5 days after your exposure and wear a mask in public indoor settings for 14 days or until you receive a negative test result.
+If you are vaccinated and have been exposed to someone with suspected or confirmed COVID-19, wear a mask when indoors around others for 10 days following your exposure, and if possible, be tested five days after the exposure.

 Those two years of age and older who have not been vaccinated against COVID-19, should continue to wear a face mask in all public settings and when around a mix of fully vaccinated and vaccinated people.
 If you haven’t been fully vaccinated, you can, however, go without a mask while exercising outdoors with members of your household and while attending small, outdoor gatherings with fully vaccinated people from other households.
 Masks are also recommended inside your home if you live or care for someone who is experiencing symptoms of COVID-19 or has tested positive.